 Gun Safety Measures and a School Safety Grant Program

-I am committed to ensuring our families and communities are safe.
-We can succeed at protecting our families from gun violence if we find common ground and develop workable solutions.
+I am committed to the safety of our communities.
+And I support our Constitution, including the 2nd amendment.
+We can succeed at protecting our communities from gun violence if we find common ground and develop workable solutions.

 In addition to recognizing the right of individual states to establish more rigorous requirements, I believe the federal government should protect Americans from gun violence with these basic standards:

 - Waiting period, prior to purchase, to complete a sufficient background check;

 - Background check for all retail sales (store, web, email, gun shows, etc).
 And a waiting period sufficient to screen for criminal record and potential harm to self or others;

 - Ban on future sales of military grade weapons, including bump stocks, to civilians (if a ban fails, I would support limiting civilian use of military weapons to firing ranges, securing the weapon on site); and

 - Government buy-back program for military grade weapons, with no resale to civilians.

 I propose a School Safety Grant Program to provide schools with the resources to develop safety-related programs.
 The school district would decide how to best invest the federal funds to address needs in their community, from installing security equipment to investing in more school counselors to ensure all of our children have the resources they need to thrive.